shib1111111/News_Category_Classifier/README.md

 ## File Descriptions
 **requirements.txt**: A text file listing the required Python packages and their versions for running the application.

+**News_Category_Dataset_v3.json** : This dataset contains around 210k news headlines from 2012 to 2022 from HuffPost.
+This is one of the biggest news datasets and can serve as a benchmark for a variety of computational linguistic tasks.
+HuffPost stopped maintaining an extensive archive of news articles sometime after this dataset was first collected in 2018, so it is not possible to collect such a dataset in the present day.
+Due to changes in the website, there are about 200k headlines between 2012 and May 2018 and 10k headlines between May 2018 and 2022. [download link](https://drive.google.com/file/d/1ZIMwxLelFGsGAjgfvsSqOdq51QjmY97l/view?usp=sharing)
+ - **Content**
+      - Each record in the dataset consists of the following attributes:
+         - _category_: category in which the article was published.
+         - _headline_: the headline of the news article.
+         - _authors_: list of authors who contributed to the article.
+         - _link_: link to the original news article.
+         - _short_description_: Abstract of the news article.
+         - _date_: publication date of the article.

 **main.py**: The main Python file that runs the web application and handles the routing and requests.

 **scraping_module.py**: A Python module that handles web scraping functionality to retrieve news articles for classification.

 **prediction_module.py**: A Python module that contains functions for preprocessing input and predicting the category using the trained model.

-**trained_model.h5**: A trained machine learning model in HDF5 format, used for predicting the category of news articles.
+**trained_model.h5**: A trained machine learning model in HDF5 format, used for predicting the category of news articles. [download link](https://drive.google.com/file/d/14Bd5mNufOY3wW0JLENy3xeYSCxvLRzYF/view?usp=sharing)

 **categories.npy**: A NumPy file containing the list of categories used for classifying news articles.